frasertweedale/notes-redhat/design/pki-profiles-ldap.rst

 With due consideration for authentication and authorisation, the behaviour of this command will be:

 #.
-Retrieve the current profile content (the same format as
+Retrieve the current profile content (in the existing key-value
-   file-based profiles).
+   format used for file-based profiles, rather than LDIF, JSON or other.)

 #.
 Save the content to a temporary file.